Janus MoSSe/WSSe Heterobilayers as Selective Photocatalysts for Water Splitting: Acknowledgements

 \section{Acknowledgements}

 C.C. acknowledges funding from the German Research Foundation (DFG), project number 398816777, sub-project A8.
-M. T. and S. S. T. are grateful to support from Amirkabir University of Technology, Tehran, Iran.
+M. T. and S. S. T. thank the Research Affairs Division of the Amirkabir University of Technology (AUT).